unsaturated/bitstats/README.md

  - group of repositories (project)
  - all repositories (global)

 Depending on your patience, you can also fetch the comment, commit, and approval activitiy.
-For example, to extract all data for all repositories in the "sysco" project:
+For example, to extract all data for all repositories in the "demo" project:

-    ./bitstats pr index sysco --comments --commits --approvals --project
+    ./bitstats pr index demo --comments --commits --approvals --project

 **It's important to remember** all data fetched from Bitbucket is somehow *linked* to a pull request.
 The idea is that non-PR commits are not intended for production deployment.
 Right?